VEuPathDB/antismash-nextflow/README.md

 # antismash-nextflow
 This workflow uses [antiSMASH](https://antismash.secondarymetabolites.org/#!/about) to identify and annoate secondary metabolites biosynthesis gene clusters from fungal genomes in the VEuPathDB database.
 More details on the antiSMASH can be found [here](https://academic.oup.com/nar/article/51/W1/W46/7151336?login=true)
-It takes as input the oragnisms fasta files and GFF files specified in a csv file and the organism taxon.
+It takes as input the oragnisms fasta files and GFF files along with n a csv file in which the organism gff and fasta file are listed.

 **<p align=left>Get Started</p>**
 To run the workflow the following dependencies need to be installed